mengxi-liao/huxpro.github.io/_posts/Algorithms and Data Structures/problems/2015-02-01-Array/2015-02-06-missing-numbers.markdown

 #### Performance

-As every element is visited once, the time complexity of the solution is O(1).
+As every element is visited once, the time complexity of the solution is O(n).
 Only constant extra space is used.